 I have a new payment pointer.
 How do I change it in my Coil settings?

-You can change your payment pointer in your Payouts settings.
+You can change your payment pointer in the Payouts section of your Coil Settings.

 Changing your payment pointer does not transfer any balance in your existing wallet account to your new wallet account.